zakharb/FlaskAPI/README.md

 Also the API include
 - authentication mechanism using JWT tokens
-- pagination to limit the amount of data returned
+- pagination and filtering to limit the amount of data returned
 - use caching mechanism to improve performance for frequently accessed data
 - rate limiting to prevent abuse of the API